mavenlink/brainstem/README.md

                via: :primary_category,
                info: "The primary category of the widget" do |category|

-          # The title method will be called on category model.
+          # The title method will be evaluated with each category model returned by the parent block.
           category.field :title, :string,
                          info: "The title of the category"
         end